How To Customize Invoice Templates In QuickBooks Pro

 Here’s where the fun begins.
 In the layout designer, you can change the size and position of all the information on your invoice.
 When you select a box, you can resize it, drag it to a new location, or click the “Properties” button for more customization options (like fonts, font colors, borders, fill colors, and more).

-We added color to our invoice and an image which we used as a header.
-We also rearranged the placement of our data to make it more appealing.
+We added color to our invoice and also rearranged the placement of our data to make it more appealing.
 We also took time to make the invoice due date and total due clear for customers.

 Tip: Use the “Copy Format” button at the top of the screen so you don’t have to reenter the same design formatting for every single box.